Learn more about Orthopedic Surgeons

 Evaluates a patient’s medical history and any previous tests or records

 Provides exercise, alternative and rehabilitation therapies

 Orders and interprets laboratory and imaging tests and prescribes medications

 Diagnoses and treats acute and chronic musculoskeletal diseases and conditions including back pain, arthritis, and sports injuries

 Performs surgical procedures on your bones, joints, and surrounding tissues and structures, such as knee replacement or anterior cruciate ligament (ACL) repair

 An orthopedic surgeon may also be known as a bone doctor, orthopedic doctor, joint specialist, or orthopedist.
 You may also see it spelled differently, as orthopaedic surgeon (orthopaedist).

-There are 95 specialists practicing Orthopedic Surgery in Vermont with an overall average rating of 4.1 stars.
-There are 19 hospitals in Vermont with affiliated Orthopedic Surgery specialists, including University Of Vermont Medical Center, Rutland Regional Medical Center and Northwestern Medical Center.
+There are 386 specialists practicing Orthopedic Surgery in Utah with an overall average rating of 4.2 stars.
+There are 54 hospitals in Utah with affiliated Orthopedic Surgery specialists, including Lone Peak Hospital, St. Mark's Hospital and Intermountain Medical Center.